b3-exmo/b3-exmo.github.io/docs/Christianity/Second Coming.md

 The legend is that Herod does all of this based on the rumor that a baby might overthrow him once the prophesied messiah reaches adulthood.
 This is such a preposterous response to an absurd threat.

 Twenty years from the time of writing this note, I'll be in my mid-fifties.
 There is a non-zero chance that at that time, I'll befall some violent fate at the hands of someone who is, today, a baby.
-Imagine this happening for whichever local government official that comes to your mind&mdash;if he or she had the power to, would this (purely hypothetical) person round up all children in [the tri-state area](https://phineasandferb.fandom.com/wiki/Tri-State_Area) and enact infanticide *just in case* the future unproven threat were valid?
+Imagine this happening for whichever local government official that comes to your mind; if he or she had the power to, would this (purely hypothetical) person round up all children in [the tri-state area](https://phineasandferb.fandom.com/wiki/Tri-State_Area) and enact infanticide *just in case* the future unproven threat were valid?
 I'd be hard-pressed to come up with a more effective way to piss off every individual taxpayer.
 This offending leader, imagined or real, would have angry mobs storming the offices within 24 hours.

 &nbsp;